schultek/dart_mappable/packages/dart_mappable/README.md

 This will generate a `.mapper.g.dart` file for each of your entry points specified in the `build.yaml` file.

+> Be aware that this is different from packages like freezed or json_serializable.
+Instead of having a
+> generated file for each model, you only get generated files for the entry points you specified in the
+> `build.yaml` file.
+These then will include all models that are contained in the import tree of the entry point.

 Last step is to `import` the generated file wherever you want / need them.
 There are two main ways to interact with your models using this package: Through the generated `Mapper` class, or through the methods defined by the generated mixin: